sagemath/trac_to_gh/Issue 6764.md

 This patch add the ISR() function for graphs.
 The Independent Set of Representatives is a generalisation of graph coloring and list coloring, but goes way further !
 I tried to take care of the documentation, so you will find some more informations in the docstrings if you need it ! ;-)

-This patch uses Linear Programming, so you will have to first install GLPK (just type sage -i glpk 4.38), then the patch AllMIP at #6502 ;-)
+This patch uses Linear Programming, so you will have to first install GLPK (see #6867), then the patch for numerical.MIP at #6869 ;-)

 Issue created by migration from https://trac.sagemath.org/ticket/6764